mj6671/object-detection-in-warehouse-with-x-ray-image/README.md

-Example output with minimal data and with minimum training (epochs: 10)
+Example output with minimal data and with minimum training in YOLOv8 (epochs: 10)